viralemergence/virion/README.md

 &nbsp;

 ### The Global Virome, in One Network (VIRION) is an atlas of host-virus interactions.

 #### VIRION is the most comprehensive database of its kind, drawing data from scientific literature and online databases, and is updated regularly, with the aim of being up-to-date, accurate, transparent, and useful for scientific inquiry.
-VIRION is curated by an interdisciplinary team of virologists, ecologists, and data scientists as part of the [Verena Consortium](viralemergence.org).
+VIRION is curated by an interdisciplinary team of virologists, ecologists, and data scientists as part of the [Verena Consortium](viralemergence.org), an effort to predict which viruses could infect humans, which animals host them, and where they could someday emerge.

 # How we built VIRION